 First off, before we get into how a parliament becomes hung, let’s take a look at how the parliamentary government works.
 In a parliamentary democracy, a prime minister derives legitimacy from the parliament, which is elected by the people.
 So, in parliamentary government, the people do not vote on the prime minister in a general election, but rather, the prime minister is elected by the parliament, which is elected by the people; this is a major distinction between parliamentary democracies and other forms of democracy.

 Another important hallmark of parliamentary democracies is the ability of the prime minister or the parliament to dissolve government and call for a new election.
-Because the U.K. has a proportional representation system, during the election, voters will not actually vote for a candidate, but, rather, they will vote for a party.
+Because the U.K. has a plurality system, during the election, each parliamentary constituency of the United Kingdom elects one Member of Parliament to the House of Commons using the “first past the post” system.
 Then, the party with the majority of representatives elects the new prime minister.